Meet our Principal Investigator

 GSU Research Assistants

-Farez Parmar is an undergraduate student at Georgia State University pursuing animal psychology.
+Farez Parmar is the Lead Research Assistant in Non-human Primate Studies for the ADAPT Lab.
+He is an undergraduate student at Georgia State University pursuing animal psychology.
 He has an interest in learning about how animals interact with their environment and other animals in it.
 He is exited to work alongside the team and hopes to learn a lot from this opportunity.

 Congo Research Assistants